 Reason #1: The model needs to be purpose-built to predict peaks

 In comparison, the pTrack™ model is built specifically to predict the Top 5 peaks using deep learning algorithms. pTrack™ works in two ways.
 First, it predicts the percent chance any given day has of becoming a peak day.
 Second, it predicts which hour of the day the peak hour will occur and what the demand will be for the hour.
-Combining deep learning and large data sets allows pTrack™ to predict the coincident peak hour with a high degree of accuracy.
+Combining deep learning and large data sets allows pTrack™ to predict the coincident peak hour with high accuracy.
 The end result is more accurate predictions and less unnecessary curtailments.

 Reason #2: Deep Learning can learn how others are curtailing

 Weather and embedded generation, and curtailment by Class A consumers are the biggest determinants for peak day predictions.
 As more Class A consumers curtail, they reduce the Ontario peak (this is what the ICI program was designed to do) and bring the peaks throughout the year closer together.
-Predicting the total curtailment which occurs in Ontario is difficult because each Class A consumer makes their decision independently.
+Predicting the total curtailment that occurs in Ontario is difficult because each Class A consumer makes their decision independently.

-This is where AI comes in, by analyzing the Ontario grid in real time, the deep learning model can learn how much and when different kinds of consumers curtail.
+This is where AI comes in, by analyzing the Ontario grid in real-time, the deep learning model can learn how much and when different kinds of consumers curtail.
 This data is then used to improve the model’s prediction of potential peak day events.

 Reason #3: Curtailment amounts change every season and every year

 Understanding how much Class A customers curtail in a given year is important.
-The chart below shows the different amounts of curtailment which occurs during different seasons.
+The chart below shows the different amounts of curtailment which occur during different seasons.
 The deep learning model can assess this amount at the beginning of each season and improve its estimate as the season progresses.

 Reason #4: There is too much data to interpret, deep learning is a requirement

 Thousands of data points are required to accurately predict peaks.
 Weather data could be analyzed and used to predict peaks more easily in the past.
 But, as more Class A consumers improve their peak predictions, this no longer works.
-Class A customers are using automated curtailments and DER’s like natural gas generators and batteries to reduce their load.
+Class A customers use automated curtailments and DER’s like natural gas generators and batteries to reduce their load.
 Additionally, households and businesses are beginning to implement smart home devices which can change their electricity profile.
 Embedded solar generation and other DERs are changing the supply of electricity on the grid.

-pTrack™ uses real time analysis of solar output and many other weather, environmental and economic data points to predict peaks.
+pTrack™ uses real-time analysis of solar output and many other weather, environmental and economic data points to predict peaks.
 The only way to analyze this stream of data is with AI.

-Reason #5: Deep learning AI works around the clock, never takes sick days or time off – especially not during the summer
+Reason #5: Deep learning AI works around the clock, and never takes sick days or time off – especially not during the summer

-This leads to a higher chance of peaks occurring on weekends, in the late evenings and in the winter.
+This leads to a higher chance of peaks occurring on weekends, in the late evenings, and in the winter.
 To accurately predict these peaks without AI would mean staying on top of curtailments 24/7 for hundreds of days a year.